We have received your request and an email with the PDF will be sent to your email. Please allow for a few minutes for the email to arrive.

 Rising real rates, hawkish talk from the U.S. Federal Reserve (Fed), and the sell-off in long-duration assets – including long-term bonds and technology stocks – may have equity investors concerned about the future of what is already the longest bull market run in history.

-OppenheimerFunds is not undertaking to provide impartial investment advice or to provide advice in a fiduciary capacity.
+Mutual funds and exchange traded funds are subject to market risk and volatility.
+Shares may gain or lose value.
 The mention of specific sectors, currencies or countries or does not constitute a recommendation by OppenheimerFunds, Inc. Risks associated with rising interest rates are heightened given that rates in the U.S. are at or near historic lows.
-When interest rates rise, bond prices generally fall, and the share prices can fall.
+When interest rates rise, bond prices generally fall, and the Fund’s share prices can fall.

 The opinions expressed are those of the author, are based on current market conditions and are subject to change without notice.
 These opinions may differ from those of other Invesco investment professionals.